Static Single Assignment

 Can a spreadsheet be a programming language?

-Spreadsheet State Machines :: Single Assignment
+Spreadsheet State Machines :: C-to-Verilog

 Spreadsheets do not have if-then-else statements, but it is possible to rewrite a program loop so that it uses conditional assignment in place of if statements.
 The counter in the previous article is a good example.
 You could compute the next value without an if statement using: